≡ Menu

 • Extreme trouble with training,

-• And your pup pressing his paws into his head or pressing his head against hard objects.
+• And your pup presses his paws into his head or against complex objects.

-Dogs can also develop this medical condition in later life as well, usually as the result of head or spinal trauma, some kind of serious infection or another disease.
-Unfortunately, dogs will usually display irreversible brain damage from one to two years after these symptoms begin.
+Often, these symptoms will come into play when your pup is roughly ten weeks old – if you have a case of primary hydrocephalus.
+However, dogs can also develop this medical condition later in life, usually due to head or spinal trauma, severe infection, or another disease.
+Unfortunately, dogs usually display irreversible brain damage one to two years after these symptoms begin.

 Dandy-Walker syndrome…

-Is a symptom of this condition.
-While the medical term was coined for humans we use it for dogs as well.
-In this particular malformation, Primary Hydrocephalus effects the patient to the degree that the third and fourth ventricles are adversely affected.
-This malformation can be detected via magnetic resonance imaging – another expensive cost to you.
+It is a symptom of this condition.
+While the medical term was coined for humans, we also use it for dogs.
+In this particular malformation, Primary Hydrocephalus affects the patient to the degree that the third and fourth ventricles are adversely affected.
+This malformation can be detected via magnetic resonance imaging – another expensive cost.

-Because it has been found that primary hydrocephalus has a genetic link, it is recommended that you avoid buying a pup from any litter with a family history of this disease if your intention is to breed.
+Because it has been found that primary hydrocephalus has a genetic link, it is recommended that you avoid buying a pup from any litter with a family history of this disease if you intend to breed.

 Breeds at risk from this condition

-Brachycephalic breeds (or short-nosed breeds) of dog are far more likely to inherit this disease.
-Brachycephalic dogs have a dome-shaped skull, meaning that the CSF flow through their brain is more likely to be obstructed.
+Additionally, brachycephalic breeds (or short-nosed breeds) of dogs are far more likely to inherit this disease.
+Brachycephalic dogs have a dome-shaped skull, meaning the CSF flow through their brain is more likely to be obstructed.

 In situations like these…